eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   attestation (see section 7.5.3) SHALL be specified in the applicable Rule Book.
-* As discussed in \[PseudonymRulebook\], a Relying Party MAY request a Wallet Instance for an Relying Party-specific pseudonym.
+* As discussed in \[PseudonymRulebook\], a Relying Party MAY request a Wallet Instance for a Relying Party-specific pseudonym.
 To be able to do so, the Wallet Instance needs a unique and persistent identifier for the Relying Party.
-Therefore, if an Relying Party wants to use an Relying Party-specific pseudonym, it SHALL ensure that its Relying Party Instance certificates contain a relying party unique ID extension.
+Therefore, if a Relying Party wants to use a Relying Party-specific pseudonym, it SHALL ensure that its Relying Party Instance certificates contain a relying party unique ID extension.